leesdonson/leesdonson/README.md

-- 👋 Hi, I’m @leesdonson
+- 👋 Hi, my name is Lee Donson; @leesdonson and I am a tech enthusiast.
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in full stack web development and
-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning the MERN stack.
-- 💞️ I’m working on my personal projects
+- 💞️ I’m working on my personal projects.

 <!---